SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/tracker.md

 ## register_quick()

 Registers a new tracker using only IMEI.
 Automatic SMS commands will not be sent for register.
-The device must be preconfigured
+The device must be preconfigured.

 **required subuser rights:** tracker_register